spiderclam/SpiderclamKit/README.md

 ![Panel preview](./images/panel.png)

-Besides the panel there's a pie menu, which is toggled by pressing `alt`+`o`.
+Besides the panel there's a pie menu, which is toggled by pressing `alt`+`shift`+`o`.

 ## Operations

 I'll try my best to document the included operations.

-It's easy now, since I barely have any.
+### Armature operations

+I found it very frustrating to create and align bones.

+Select the mesh, select vertices, move the cursor to selected, back to object mode, select the armature, select the bone, move to cursor, back to object mode...

+So instead this addon keeps track of the last active armature, allowing you to perform operations on it without switching modes and selections.

+Here are a couple.

+**Note:** these operations (with the exception of Add bone at cursor) assume you have a tail selected.

+### Extrude bone to cursor

+Extrude the last selected tail, and align extruded bone to cursor.
+Newly extruded bone's tail will be active after.

+### Add bone at cursor

+Adds a new bone at the cursor position.
+New created bone's tail will be active after.

+### Move bone to cursor

+Move the selected bone to the cursor.
+This is useful for example after creating a new bone.

 ### Make ORG bones